cloudify-cosmo/cloudify-gcp-plugin/docs/misc.rst

 This means that if you want to run Cloudify agents on your nodes they must be in the same network as the manager.

 Additionally, a given network must choose either auto-subnets or manual subnets operation when created.
-For maximum flexibility, ``auto_subnets = false`` is recommended, though this requires that subnets are created for any region you wish to place instances in.
+For maximum flexibility, ``auto_subnets: false`` is recommended, though this requires that subnets are created for any region you wish to place instances in.